Noticing short circuits, warm fixtures, flickering lights, or any other strange new electrical problems around your home? You’re not alone …

-If you’re noticing short circuits, warm fixtures, flickering lights, or any other strange new electrical problems around your home, you’re not alone.
 As many of us work from home for the first time, we’re also running into electrical problems in our homes we may never have encountered before.
 Some residential buildings weren’t built to handle the amount of electricity we’re drawing from them now.
-Learn what could be causing your home’s electric “phenomena,” as well as if you will need to hire professional assistance to get the job done.
+Learn what could be causing your home’s electric phenomena and if you need a professional to make them stop.

 Need help with fixing electrical problems around your home?

 Contact Bell Solar & Electrical Systems today for our residential electrical services.

 Signs of Electrical Problems In Your Home

 Many electrical problems in the home require a professional fix, but if you can quickly diagnose the source of the issue, you might be able to resolve it on your own.
 Here are some of the most common electrical problems you’ll encounter at home and what they mean.